chenxinye/mhodlr/README.md

 git clone https://github.com/<username>/mhodlr.git
 ```

-Then add the destination folder where ``mhodlr`` is installed to MATLAB’s search path.
+Then add the destination folder where ``mhodlr`` is installed to MATLAB’s search path:
 ```bash
 addpath('mhodlr/mhodlr')
 ```